-For the purposes of the BIA, suppliers are vendors of products or services that account for your company’s expenses, including expenses within a company’s cost of goods sold.
-Suppliers exclude: pay-rolled salaries and bonuses, rent and utility costs (water/energy/gas//internet/garbage collection, etc.).
+For the purposes of the B Impact Assessment (BIA), suppliers are vendors of products or services that account for your company’s expenses, including expenses within a company’s cost of goods sold.
+Suppliers' expenses (in the BIA) exclude pay-rolled salaries and bonuses, rent, and utility costs (water/energy/gas//internet/garbage collection, etc.).

-While the notion of supply chain impact is often associated with companies who buy and sell physical products, all businesses, including service companies, have suppliers, and thus can have a positive impact with their supply chain management.
+While the notion of supply chain impact is often associated with companies who buy and sell physical products, all businesses, including service companies, have suppliers, and thus can have a positive impact on their supply chain through management practices.
 Service companies might have suppliers that include graphic designers, office supplies, public relations, or independent contractors/freelancers.
 While service companies are still asked about their suppliers in the BIA, however, these questions are less detailed for their circumstances and less heavily weighted in your company’s overall score to recognize that the impact is not as material as other sectors.

 Significant Suppliers are a company’s largest suppliers that collectively represent approximately 80% of your purchases on a cost basis terms.
 Significant Suppliers can include both suppliers of physical items and service providers like accountants and web designers.
 Goods or services sourced through a cooperative should be considered one Significant Supplier.